django/djangoproject.com/README.rst

     ./update-translations.sh

-3. Use ``git diff`` to see if any translations have  changed.
+3. Use ``git diff`` to see if any translations have actually changed.
 If not, you can just revert the .po file changes and stop here.

 4. Compile the messages::